OlegUhakov/CRM/README.md

 ![CRM](CRM.png)

+> **Django 6.1 + Tailwind CSS 4 + Alpine.js + HTMX + AI Assistant**

+A lightweight CRM/ERP platform for engineering and manufacturing teams.
+It brings projects, tasks, materials, technical drawings, documents, and internal knowledge into one unified workspace — ideal for small manufacturing shops, CNC workshops, engineering bureaus, and teams that need structure without heavy corporate systems.

+---

 ## Product Description

-A lightweight CRM/ERP platform designed for engineering and manufacturing teams.
-It brings projects, tasks, materials, technical drawings, documents, and internal knowledge together in one unified workspace.
-Ideal for small manufacturing shops, CNC workshops, engineering bureaus, and teams that need structure without heavy corporate systems.

-Key Features:

-Project and task management

-Material and BOM tracking

-Support for engineering files (DXF, STEP, STL)

-Centralized document storage

-Built‑in knowledge library

-AI assistant for automation and team support

-Fast HTMX‑based interface without a heavy frontend

-Purpose:
-To give small industrial companies a simple, fast, and local ERP‑level tool that can be deployed without complex infrastructure.

-## Goal 1: Centralized Project Documentation
+### Goal 1: Centralized Project Documentation

 Every project gets its own dedicated space.
 As soon as a project is created, you can start adding everything related to it: